The current restriction brought by the pandemic changed the way everyone works and interacts with each other.

 Instead of organizing another virtual meetup, make your Zoom bondings livelier by adding games and icebreakers.

-Here are some Zoom happy hour games you can easily add to increase your team’s interaction.
+Here are some Zoom happy hour ideas you can easily add to increase your team’s interaction.
+Consider the following virtual happy hour ideas for your next virtual happy hour activity:

 Virtual escape room

 Virtual escape rooms work the same way as physical escape rooms.
-Here, participants need to crack puzzles, solve riddles, and find several clues for them to “escape” from the room.
+Here, the virtual team will need to crack puzzles, solve riddles, and find several clues for them to “escape” from the room.

 The majority of available virtual escape rooms require a small fee to participate.
 However, some free rooms are organized by public organizations and would only require you to sign your team up.